 Event Data Recorders

-he EDR record, once created, must include specific information, cover specified time frames, approximately 5 seconds, and at established resolution.
+An EDR record, once created, must include specific information, over specified time frames, approximately 5 seconds, and at established resolution.
 Typical records include vehicle speed, throttle position, brake application, engine speed and velocity change through the collision.
 Some vehicles also record steering input angles.

 EDRs do not record location, date or time, audio or video, however, many consumer grade automotive GPS units record significant information.
 This includes, speed, direction, time of day and date.
 GPS recorded data may extend over several months.